Common Myths in Wisconsin's School Choice Programs

 As a result, from 2003-2008, DPI rejected 96 applications for new schools and removed 16 schools from the program.

 In contrast, every school in MPS is not required to have an independent financial audit on a yearly basis.
-In fact, a recent article in the MJS suggests that an audit is required in reaction to a problem that has already occurred in MPS, while MPCP schools are required to have an independent audit as a preventive measure.
+In fact, a recent article in the MJS suggests that an audit is required in reaction to a problem that has already occurred in MPS, while participating private schools are required to have an independent audit as a preventive measure.